pfrazee/local/docs/apps/dom_behaviors.md

  - First, due to the form's `onchange` attribute, modifications to the inputs will result in a PATCH request to "httpl://helloworld.ui".
  - The server living there (which may be local or remote) will update its data model and broadcast the 'update' event via a server-sent event.
- - As the `output` element listens to those events (output elements subscribe to the action URL of their forms) it will then issue a GET request (again, to the form's action URL) with a query parameter noting it's name ("?output=out").
+ - As the `h2` element listens to those events (due to its `data-subscribe` attribute) it will then issue a GET request.
- - The server will then respond with up-to-date HTML for the "out" output element.
+ - The server will then respond with up-to-date HTML for the `h2`.

 All live bindings follow this same pattern of 1) issue request to change the data, 2) receive the 'update' event, 3) issue request for updated html.